fidelity/kconnect/docs/book/src/commands/to.md

   # # Re-connect based on an history id - history id can be found using kconnect ls
   kconnect to 01EM615GB2YX3C6WZ9MCWBDWBF

+  # Re-connect interactively from history list
+  kconnect to

   # Re-connect to current cluster (this is useful for renewing credentials)
   kconnect to -
   OR